keremlin/DeepRemember/backend/tts/TTS.md

 6. **Troubleshooting**:

    - **UNAUTHENTICATED errors**: Your OAuth token doesn't have the Cloud Platform scope.
 Run the setup script from step 3 to get new tokens with the correct scopes.

+   - **Token expiration errors**: If you see "invalid_grant" or token expiration errors, make sure you have a refresh token set in `GOOGLE_REFRESH_TOKEN`.
+The system will automatically refresh access tokens, but it needs a valid refresh token.
+If you don't have one, re-run the setup script with `access_type=offline` and `prompt=consent`.

+   - **No refresh token received**: If the setup script doesn't provide a refresh token, you may have already authorized the app.
+Revoke access in your Google Account settings and re-run the setup script.

    - **Voice errors**: If you get "Voice does not exist" errors, make sure you're using Google Cloud TTS voice names (like `de-DE-Neural2-F`), not ElevenLabs voice IDs.
 Set `GOOGLE_TTS_VOICE` in your `.env` file.